We may earn commission from affiliate links →

 When you hear the word Cappadocia, you probably have visions of hot air balloons flying in front of your eyes.

-Of course, that’s for a very good reason; this is one of the world’s prime spots for ballooning, and millions of people flock to Cappadocia every year for that same experience.
+Of course, that’s for an excellent reason; this is one of the world’s prime spots for ballooning, and millions of people flock to Cappadocia every year for that same experience.

 To give you an idea of what to do in Cappadocia and to whet your appetite, here are a few things you can do around Cappadocia which do not require the use of a balloon.